rails/rails/guides/source/getting_started.md

 * Running `rake doc:guides` will put a full copy of the Rails Guides in the `doc/guides` folder of your application.
 Open `doc/guides/index.html` in your web browser to explore the Guides.
 * Running `rake doc:rails` will put a full copy of the API documentation for Rails in the `doc/api` folder of your application.
 Open `doc/api/index.html` in your web browser to explore the API documentation.

+TIP: To be able to generate the Rails Guides locally with the `doc:guides` rake task you need to install the RedCloth gem.
+Add it to your `Gemfile` and run `bundle install` and you're ready to go.

 Configuration Gotchas
 ---------------------